 “…the court will be alert to the possibility that parties have included provisions in their written agreements whose only purpose is to disguise the fact that the reality of the situation is that a tenancy has been granted.”

-The judge found that it was never going to be realistic for the property owner to interrupt their business to exercise a right of entry, nor was it realistic that they had any commercial interest in doing so.
-Through successive “licence” agreements the property owner had never sought to exercise the absolute right of entry contained in each of the agreements, and when they did eventually seek to enter, they first contacted the occupier to arrange access.
-In light of this the court found that in reality, the occupier had exclusive possession and as there was no special reason for the arrangement not to be a tenancy, it was held that the agreement was a lease, not a licence.
+The judge found it would never be realistic for the property owner to interrupt their business to exercise a right of entry.
+Nor was it realistic that they had any commercial interest in doing so.
+Furthermore, through successive “licence” agreements, the property owner had never sought to exercise the absolute right of entry contained in each agreement.
+And when they did eventually seek to enter, they first contacted the occupier to arrange access.